AXP-OS/axpos-org/content/docs/knowledge/patchlevels.md

 - Note: not _all_ these patches can be applied on _all_ devices.
 These exclusions are handled via [Fix_CVE_Patchers.sh](https://github.com/AXP-OS/build/blob/axp/Scripts/Common/Fix_CVE_Patchers.sh)
 {{< /callout >}}

+*_see next topic for an important change_

+### New (2025) ASB release cycle

-*_Important note: due to the recent (starting in July 2025) changes by Google the way how ASB patches get announced and published has a significant impact on the custom OS community and what the monthly ASB contains.
-Read more about that at the [News](/News) page._
+Since July 2025, Google has fundamentally changed the way Android security updates are announced and released.
+Many patches are now only released quarterly, which has a significant impact on the custom OS community and the importance of the monthly ASB for us.
+For more information, please visit the [News](/News) page.